c64-dev/es-theme-c64-Origins/README.md

 ### Thanks and Credits

-Thanks go out to Chicuelo for the original theme, to Davin Cook (http://www.devincook.com) for the amazing fonts and all other artists that have contributed artwork in any shape or form.
+All credit should go out to Chicuelo for his hard work on the original theme, to Davin Cook (http://www.devincook.com) for the amazing fonts and to all other artists and Retropie community members that have contributed artwork in any shape or form.

+Original thread for the Chicuelo theme can be found here: https://retropie.org.uk/forum/topic/15830/chicuelo-theme/882

 ###### [back to top](#c64-origins-theme)